 Understanding colony locations and habitat requirements

-Endemic to south-west Gippsland in a triangle roughly bounded by Loch, Korumburra and Warragul, the Giant Gippsland Earthworm is one of the largest earthworms in the world, growing up 100 cm long, 2cm wide and weighing up to 200g.
+Endemic to south-west Gippsland in a triangle roughly bounded by Loch, Korumburra and Warragul, the Giant Gippsland Earthworm is one of the largest earthworms in the world, growing up to 100 cm long, 2cm wide and weighing up to 200g.
 Through this initial project, earthworm colonies on 10 properties were studied with the intention of providing landholders with guidance on planting to protect habitat.

 In 2021 GTSAG, in partnership with Bass Coast Landcare Network, South Gippsland Landcare Network and Trust for Nature, received a grant from the Federal Government awarded under the Environment Restoration Fund-Threatened Species Strategy Action Plan-Priority Species Grants.